 But, Final Destination doesn’t stop with our fear of death, with its narrative equally reflecting how this fear can stop us from living.
 As we witness, Alex barricade himself in a shed, trying to cheat the inevitable while similarly denying himself the opportunity to live and love.
 In turn, reflecting the superhuman feelings associated with teenage life and the vibrant energy and belief in overcoming anything, even death.
 The truth of human mortality not yet having cast its shadow upon the teenager through close friends or family.
 And while Final Destination may suggest a grand design in life and death, it equally asks us to reflect on how we would act if this were true.

-And maybe it is here where Final Destination is at its most potent—challenging our fear of the inevitable end, while also demonstrating that death does not discriminate based on age.
-No matter how superior we may feel, or how much we wish to live.
-The spectre of its unknowable, uncontrollable force often descending with little warning: something that should drive us to live and cherish each moment, no matter of our age.
-For when death comes knocking surely its how we have lived that is more important than how we die.
+And maybe it is here where Final Destination is at its most potent—challenging our fear of the inevitable end while also demonstrating that death does not discriminate based on age.
+No matter how superior we may feel or how much we wish to live.
+The spectre of its unknowable, uncontrollable force often descending with little warning: something that should drive us to live and cherish each moment, no matter our age.
+For, when death comes knocking, surely, it’s how we have lived that is more important than how we die.